Module Manager

 HasServices

 This interface defines one method.
-It allows to checks if a module can register invariants.
+It allows checking if a module can register services.

 appmodule.HasService